uhppoted/uhppoted-lib-dotnet/README.md

 # uhppoted-lib-dotnet

-.NET package for the UHPPOTE access controller API.
+.NET package for the UHPPOTE access controller API:

-The API is described in [API.md](documentation/API/API.md) and example CLI implementations in F#, C# and VB.NET that illustrate the use of the API can be found in the [examples](examples) folder.
+- the API is described in [API.md](documentation/API/API.md)
+- example CLI implementations in F#, C# and VB.NET that illustrate the use of the API can be found in the [examples](examples) folder.

 ## Release Notes